 Member Trade Files: The New Liquidity Flags representation is based on a reduction of the current Liquidity values, combined with new fields at the end of the current message, in order to cover all trading scenarios.

-The new Liquidity Flags representation is available in INET Test (NTF) and was planned to be launched in INET Production on Friday March 1, 2019.
-The production launch date has been postponed, a new launch date will be communicated in the next few days.
+The new Liquidity Flags representation is available in INET Test (NTF), and will be launched in INET Production on Wednesday May 1, 2019 (new launch date).

-Updated OUCH and FIX protocol specifications, and an updated Member Trade File product description, are available under Protocol Specifications.
+Updated OUCH and FIX protocol specifications, and an updated Member Trade File product description, are available under INET Nordic Protocol Specifications.

 Nasdaq Nordic is planning to introduce a new trading phase called Trading at Closing Price (T@CP).
 Trading at Closing Price is a 10 minute trading phase after the Lit Order book closing auction, where Members may optionally continue to trade.
 Orders sent to this trading phase match continuously at the Closing auction price.
-The new functionality will be introduced for shares traded on the Nasdaq Copenhagen and First North Denmark markets on May 6, 2019.
-The new functionality is available for testing in INET Test NTF as of February 4, 2019.
+The new functionality will be introduced for shares traded on the Nasdaq Copenhagen and First North Denmark markets on May 1, 2019.
+The new functionality is available for testing in INET Test NTF.

-In addition to the above, there is an alternative to opt out from the T@CP phase in the Member/User level configuration and in such case no order transfer or new order entries to T@CP will be accepted by the trading system.
+N (default) = Opt out of the T@CP phase, no order transfer or new order entries to T@CP will be accepted by the trading system.

 Nasdaq Iceland has decided to migrate all Icelandic Fixed Income products currently traded in the INET trading system to Genium INET, in preparation for the implementation of MiFID II in Iceland.